jedichang99/PasswordGenerator/README.md

 ## Description

 The purpose of this project was to display the power of Java Script.
+Java Script is what makes this password generator work.
+Depending on what criteria you choose, it will make a password that suits your needs.

 ## Table of Contents